fjossinet/RNArtistCore/README.md

 * -rb number<br/>
   --residueBorder=number

-    Change the width for the border of the residues circles.
+    Change the width/thickness for the border of the residues circles.
 The number has to be an integer greater of equal to 0.

 * -s<br/>
   --save